da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 Start the Synchronizing service, which could be found ([here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/irodsFederatedGridFacade/synchronize.r))

+Execution "by hand":

     irule -F synchronize.r

-Take a look at the reLog (Rule engine log file) which could be found at

-	iRODs/server/logs/

-The Federation service should claim:

-	--started Synchronize service---
-	--ended Synchronize service---

-Also you can control working rules by typing

-    iqstat

 Please be sure having only one synchronizing job!

 What it does is (same as being fired by the gridFacade as client action):

 1. Takes into account given forbidden nodes settings stored by CB after registry of AIP.
 1. Asks all Servers on your Grid for their already stored items.
-Measured by counting items sizes beneath "aip" folders and on longterm storage resources (which have are be member of resgroup lza).
+Measured by counting items sizes beneath "aip" folders and on longterm storage resources (which have are be member of resgroup named by config.properties of CB).
 2. If server isn't available, next server is being taken.
 It takes into account all "own" and already federated items.
 This should do a load basic balancing between federated zones.
 2. Order them ascending, the lowest filled resource first.